 * Conditions from AUR.PBN.2005 (6) and requirements for RNAV 5 implementation in ICAO Doc 9613 Vol II, Part B, paragraph 2.2.1 are already met.
+Further improvements of DME/DME coverage are planned.

+NOTE: ATS routes (U)W36 and A482 have formal designators for routes that are not area navigation routes (in accordance with ICAO Annex 11 Air Traffic Services) because they are integral part of the trilateral agreement regulating the delegation of the ATS provision to Brindisi ACC signed in October 1999.
+ATS route designators will be changed together with revision or cancelation of the trilateral agreement.

-Further improvements of DME/DME coverage are planned.Implementation of SID/STAR/ATS routes for rotorcraft operations
+Implementation of SID/STAR/ATS routes for rotorcraft operations

 Requirements